jmf-nyu/miap_diglit/docs/apt.md

 ## Summary

-<p> What is the apt BASH command? </p>
+What is the apt BASH command?

-<p> I am so glad you asked! </p>
+I am so glad you asked!

-<p> Used to install software packages through the command line, apt has many applications that make it exceptionally helpful for unpacking updates and new software. </p>
+Used to install software packages through the command line, apt has many applications that make it exceptionally helpful for unpacking updates and new software.

-<p> In order to use this command, you must have sudo/super-user privileges on your server or computer.
-If you are using your personal computer, you should be able to use this command without getting sudo permissions. </p>
+In order to use this command, you must have sudo/super-user privileges on your server or computer.
+If you are using your personal computer, you should be able to use this command without getting sudo permissions.

 ## Basic command structure
 For all descriptions below, the dollar sign indicates that BASH command prompt.